-Refer to Chapter 2 for applying power to and initiating selftest on both the server and other external devices, and booting the system.
+Refer to the Chapter 2, "A-Class Server Installation," on page 21 section for applying power to and initiating selftest on both the server and other external devices, and booting the system.

 The integrated A-Class Web Console will require reconfiguring.
-Follow the instructions in Chapter 2, A-Class Server Power Up and Boot Procedures to complete this task.
+Follow the Chapter 2, "A-Class Server Installation," on page 21 instructions in the A-Class Server Power Up and Boot Procedures section to complete this task.